Biological process

-Biological processes are those processes that are vital for an organism to live, and that shape its capacities for interacting with its environment.
+Biological processes are those processes that are necessary for an organism to live and that shape its capacities for interacting with its environment.
 Biological processes are made of many chemical reactions or other events that are involved in the persistence and transformation of life forms.
-Metabolism and homeostasis are examples.

-Biological processes within an organism can also work as bioindicators.
-Scientists are able to look at an individual's biological processes to monitor the effects of environmental changes.

 Regulation of biological processes occurs when any process is modulated in its frequency, rate or extent.
 Biological processes are regulated by many means; examples include the control of gene expression, protein modification or interaction with a protein or substrate molecule.